Kazumi Totaka

 Kazumi Totaka (戸高 一生, Totaka Kazumi) is a Japanese video game composer and sound director who is best known for his various compositions in many Nintendo games.
 He occasionally does voice acting as well, most notably voicing Yoshi from the Mario series.
 He also directed the development of Wii Music.

+Totaka has worked for Nintendo since 1990.
+One of his most famous compositions is the 19-note "Totaka's Song", which is left as an easter egg in many games he has composed for.

 Works

 Characters portrayed

-Totaka has portrayed several characters for Nintendo games.
-He mostly voices Yoshi (first appearing in Super Mario World), but he also voices, Professor E. Gadd, Captain Olimar, Birdo, and K.K.
-Slider, as well as portraying Shy Guy from 1997 to 2002.
+Totaka has voiced several characters for Nintendo games.
+He mostly voices Yoshi, but he also voices Professor E. Gadd, Captain Olimar, Birdo, K.K.
+Slider, and formerly Shy Guy from 1997 to 2002.

 K.K.
 Slider

 The character K.K.
 Slider in Animal Crossing is named Totakeke (とたけけ) in the Japanese version.
 This name could be derived from how Totaka's name is said in Japanese (Totaka K.) as last names usually come before personal names in the language.
-Totakeke is said to be an animal version caricature of Totaka.
+K.K.
+Slider is likewise said to be an animal version caricature of Totaka.

 At the Mario & Zelda Big Band Live concert, some fans shouted "Totakeke" while the host grabbed a guitar and gave it to Totaka.
 Totaka then sat down on a chair like K.K.
 Slider while Shigeru Miyamoto held a picture of K.K.
 Slider next to Totaka.